 The Group and the Company does not plan to adopt Amendments to MFRS 141, 'Agriculture' - Taxation in Fair Value Measurements, MFRS 17, 'Insurance Contracts' and Amendment to MFRS 17, 'Insurance Contracts' - Initial Application of MFRS 17 and MFRS 9 - Comparative Information, that is effective for financial years beginning 1 January 2022 and 1 January 2023 respectively, as the standards are not applicable to the Group and the Company.

-The initial application of the accounting standards, amendments and interpretations are not expected to have any material financial impacts to the current and prior period financial statements of the Group and of the Company.
+The initial application of the abovementioned new standards and amendments to standards are not expected to have any significant impacts on the financial statements of the Group and of the Company.